February 17, 2019

-A child without a disability may have been motivated to almost teach themselves to communicate in spoken language in order to be a part of the social language world in which they are eager to participate.
-Many of our students with disabilities may not be as aware of all of the social benefits of verbal language.
-Without that intrinsic motivation, we as their teachers need to create motivating circumstances in which they are eager to learn verbal language to participate in as well.
+A child without disabilities is usually motivated to practically teach themselves to communicate in spoken language in order to be a part of the social language world in which they are eager to participate!
+Many of our students with disabilities may not be as aware of (or motivated by) all of the social benefits of verbal language.
+Without that intrinsic social driven motivation, we as their teachers now need to create other motivating circumstances in which they are then eager to learn verbal language through their participation.

-For example, take a favorite activity such as a large piece puzzle and make the interactive communication exchange to acquire the puzzle pieces a perfect gateway to communication using AAC methods for the right student.
-Other favorite activities such as blowing bubbles and building block towers lead to multiple communication opportunities from AAC use and verbal attempts.
+For example, take a favorite activity such as a large piece puzzle and make the interactive communication exchange to acquire the puzzle pieces a perfect gateway to communication using AAC method.
+This is quite a powerful langauge learning activity for the right student.
+Other favorite interactive activities such as blowing bubbles and building block towers lead to multiple communication opportunities from AAC use and verbal attempts.

 It is highly recommended that a certified professional such as a Speech Language Pathologist (SLP) experienced in working with individuals with these abilities and disabilities be involved with the team assisting the person in learning to communicate.
 SLPs are specially trained to bring the needed guidance to the complicated process of teaching communication to a person who has not shown verbal speech.
 The strategies involved and the types of Augmentative/Alternative Communication (AAC) are vast.
 As with most ways of teaching, there is no ‘one size fits all”.
 An SLP’s expertise can assist the team to use more effective and proven methods such as picture communication symbols to strategically help the person learn to express themselves in a function manner!